javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 During a CSS animation, this process repeats every frame.
 However, CSS properties that never affect geometry or position, such as `color`, may skip the Layout step.
 If a `color` changes, the browser  doesn't calculate any new geometry, it goes to Paint -> Composite.
 And there are few properties that directly go to Composite.

-The Layout step is by far the most expensive: geometry calculations take time.
-And the delays are actually visible on most devices, leading to a bit more "jittery", less fluid animations.
+The Layout step is by far the most expensive: geometry calculations take time, especially on pages with many elements and a complex layout.
+And the delays are actually visible on most devices, leading to "jittery", less fluid animations.

 **The general recomendation is to animate properties that don't do Layout.**